 12. Coat Evenly

-Keep rotating the pottery on the handwheel and hold the gun steadily so that the coat applied is even.
+Keep rotating the pottery on the handwheel or Banding Wheel and hold the gun steadily so that the coat applied is even.
 You can change the direction of the spray during layering.
 A proper coating prevents the formation of streak marks.

 13. Coat Inside First

 If you’re coating both sides with glaze, do the inside of the pottery first.
-This way, you won’t have to handle or hold the glazed part, leaving no marks or fingerprints.
+This way, you won’t have to handle or hold the glazed part, lessening the chance of leaving marks or fingerprints.

 14. Clean the Nozzle